AliDva/BattlefieldV-Kick-Preventer/README.md

 ```

 ## How to Run
-**Make sure the autoclick.bat and the autoclick.py are in the same directory**
+**Make sure the autoclick.bat and the autoclick.py are in the same path**

 Click on [autoclick.bat](https://github.com/SY-Ch/Battlefield-Kick-Preventer/blob/main/autoclick.bat) to start the program.